yuan-miranda/extgraph/README.md

 > [extgraph.py](https://github.com/yuan-miranda/extgraph/blob/main/extgraph.py) source code for the script.

 ## Usage
-Recursively access every content of the directory, and/or list in number quantity instead of each file, filter it by extension name i.e. `.txt`.
+Recursively accesses the contents of a directory, listing them in the terminal or generating a GUI graph.
+You can filter the files by extension name (e.g., .txt).
 ```
-py extgraph.py <path> [-r] [-n] [extension1 .extension2 ...]
+py extgraph.py <path> [-r] [-n | -g] [extension1 .extension2 ...]
 ```
-Read the buffer (last script execution content), and/or list in number quantity instead of each file, filter it by extension name i.e. `.txt`.
+Read the buffer (content from the last script execution) and/or list files in the terminal or generate a GUI graph, filtered by extension name.
 ```
-py extgraph.py [-b] [-n] [extension1 .extension2 ...]
+py extgraph.py [-b] [-n | -g] [extension1 .extension2 ...]
 ```
-Show usage guide or version.
+To display the usage guide or version information.
 ```
 py extgraph.py [-h] [-v]
 ```
-By default this will list the current directory content.
+By default, the script lists the contents of the current directory.
 ```
 py extgraph.py
 ```